Setplex’s NORA Middleware.

 Session Storage is a great solution in which you do not store client sessions in the application itself, but in Session Storage.
 With that in place, we can open a session on any chosen node and all other system nodes will check client requests with the stored session and make changes independently.
 And microservices, made with 12-factor principles in mind, are completely stateless, which means they hold no data, so all the shared data has to be stored and fetched from outside of the application.

-The complexities introduced by an MOA model require the use of container orchestration.
+The complexities introduced by a microservice-oriented architecture model require the use of container orchestration.